buildspace/buildspace-projects/Flow_NFTs/en/Section_0/Lesson_1_Welcome_To_Flow.md

 3. Be sure to attend the live kick-off.
 If you miss it, no worries.
 It's not required to attend!
 The recording will be posted in Discord under #info-board.

 ### 🛠 The project

 So what will we be building here :)?
 Here's a little video:

 [Loom](https://www.loom.com/share/1daad5e20b244531bd0da630e657aedc)

 ### 💎 Earning an NFT

-When you reach the end of this project, you'll earn an NFT.
+When you reach the end of this project, you'll be able to earn an NFT.

-You'll only be eligible for the NFT if you finish it within 60 days of signing up!
-So make sure you schedule time to finish, you got this!
+**You'll only be eligible for the NFT if you finish it within 60 days of signing up, if not, you'll not be able to obtain an NFT!** So make sure you schedule time to finish, you got this!

 **Once you finish the project, you'll get the NFT airdropped within 7 days**